What to Eat with Braces the First Week? 20 Easy & Delicious Ideas!

 Cream-based soups

-Avoid very hard or aged cheeses.
+Stay away from extremely hard or aged cheeses.

 11. Is soup a good meal choice during the first week?